 We now want to extract a point cloud \(Q\) of the desired surface information from the denoised \ac{mri} scan.
 First, we detect the spatial support of the region whose surface information we want to derive.
 That is, we want to find a partition

 such that \(\Omega_O\) contains the region of the major articulators and related tissue and \(\Omega_B = \Omega \setminus \Omega_O\) everything else.
 By inspecting the denoised data, we notice that tissue can be distinguished from non-tissue, such as air and bone, by using color information.
 This observation motivates the use of image segmentation methods that make use of such a feature.
-In our case, we decided to use the method by \citet{Otsu1975} to perform this task as it is fully automatic.
+In our case, we decided to use the method introduced by \citet{Otsu1975} to perform this task as it is fully automatic.
 An example segmentation can be seen in \autoref{fig:example-segmentation}.